RSDKModding/RSDKv4-Decompilation/README.md

   * [Sonic 1 (Android, Via Amazon)](https://www.amazon.com.au/Sega-of-America-Sonic-Hedgehog/dp/B00D74DVKM)
   * [Sonic 2 (Android, Via Amazon)](https://www.amazon.com.au/Sega-of-America-Sonic-Hedgehog/dp/B00HAPRVWS)

-even if your platform isn't supported by the official releases, buy it for the assets (you dont need to run the official release, you just need the game assets)
+Even if your platform isn't supported by the official releases, buy it for the assets (you don't need to run the official release, you just need the game assets)

+If you want to transfer your save from the **Android pre-forever versions,** you can go to `Android/data/com.sega.sonic1 or 2/SGame.bin` and copy it to the `SData.bin` in the EXE folder.

 # Additional Tweaks
 * added a built in script compiler, similar to CD, but tweaked up to match the new syntax for the scripts used in RSDKv4